Men's Hairstyle Tips

 Regulation Cut

 Tap into a vintage military hairstyle with a trendy regulation haircut.
-Short to medium length hair works creates a comb over across the hairline at the temple.
+Short to medium-length hair works create a comb over across the hairline at the temple.
 A brush up in the front provides an extra lift.
 The soft part cultivates a tidy distinction between the two sides before it tapers into a medium fade.

 Military Crew Cut